sglavoie/sglavoie.github.io-source/content/workflow/0002_using-vimwiki-for-note-taking.md

 and shows you a different version of your note since its creation with the actual date and time down to the minute for each *restore point*.
 You can also use tags and Markdown and it has options to share and collaborate with others.
-Highly recommended <i class="fas fa-grin-alt"></i>!
+Highly recommended!
 - It should have a hefty user base to back it up.
 This would exclude text editor plugins such as `atom-notes` for *Atom* or `VSNotes` for *VS Code*, which also lack features for accomplishing all of the above.